 Does petting the dog and sharing affection with a dog in a nervous, anxious situation help?

 Yes and no. Remember, petting a dog is a form of sharing affection physically and mentally which also translates to the dog that it is or has been doing a good job.
 So, to answer the question; yes, you can be petting your dog if the dog gets in a relaxed, calm, non-reactive state of mind but it won’t work if the dog is in a panicked and stressed mindset.
 If the dog is in stress mode and you pet the dog, you will agree with that state of mind and the dog will interpret as you support that behaviour.
 Instead of sharing affection, share knowledge and information with your dog so it can learn what to do next time rather than being spoiled by affection.
 When sharing affection or petting the dog in this situation, you confuse the dog and it won’t learn a new, positive behaviour.

-You can use the same method of relaxation in your dog with any situation but remember if a dog is not clear about its position, if your dog’s needs are not satisfied and if it is not completely under control of the human, it will be stressed.
-The stress can lead to many other behavioural issues.
+You can use the same method of relaxation in your dog in any situation but remember if a dog is not clear about its position if your dog’s needs are not satisfied and if it is not completely under the control of the human, it will be stressed.
+Stress can lead to many other behavioural issues.
 Many behavioural issues worsen the stress level of a dog which creates never-ending situations in the dog’s and the owner’s lives.